fabricior/rsvp-telegram-bot/README.md

 ![Screenshot of Sending /init command.](/assets/01-Init.png "Sending /init command")

-3. Users need to `/enroll` to be included the list of players.
+3. Users need to `/enroll` to be included in the list of players.
 This needs to be done just **once** per user.

 ![Screenshot of Sending /enroll command.](/assets/02-Enroll.png "Sending /enroll command")